 Prince George’s County could soon join jurisdictions around the country in requiring those convicted of gun crimes to be a part of a registry and regularly check in with police.

 The county council is considering a bill that would create such a registry, The Washington Post reports.
-Last year, 64 people were fatally shot in the county and hundreds more wounded.
+Last year, 64 people were in the county and hundreds more wounded.
 The legislation is an effort to increase safety on county streets where police say a high number of people are illegally carrying firearms.

 Similar laws have been passed in Baltimore, Washington, D.C., and New York City in recent years.